TauAkiou/famitracker-qt/README.md

-# FamiTracker Qt
+# FamiTracker-EX Qt

-This project is fork of FamiTracker CX written by Dan Spencer (nukep).
+This project is fork of Famitracker Qt written by prichman, which was a fork of FamiTracker CX written by Dan Spencer (nukep).

 ## What is FamiTracker Qt?
 FamiTracker Qt is a free cross-platform Qt fork of FamiTracker for Linux.